-If you’ve been to Lake Tahoe, you know part of the Lake’s beauty is the majestic mountains that ring the aqua-blue lake.
-Lake Tahoe is the largest alpine lake in the US & the second deepest, which is why the deep blue color of the lake is so stunning.
+If you’ve visited Lake Tahoe, you know part of the Lake’s beauty are the majestic mountains that ring the aqua-blue lake.
 Mt.
-Tallac is one of the highest peaks surrounding the lake at 9,753 ft. above sea level.
-Not only will you have non-stop views of Lake Tahoe and Desolation Wilderness on the way to the summit, the Mt.
+Tallac is one of the highest peaks surrounding Lake Tahoe at 9,753 ft. above sea level and hiking to the top is on many visitors’ bucket lists.
+Not only will you have non-stop views of Lake Tahoe and Desolation Wilderness on the way to the summit, but the Mt.
 Tallac trail offers a diversity of landscapes on your way up.
-From lush green forests, to stunning ridgeline walks, to 2 small alpine lakes, and alpine meadows filled with wildflowers, the trail will not disappoint.
+From lush green forests, stunning ridgeline walks, small alpine lakes, and alpine meadows filled with wildflowers, the trail will not disappoint.

 In this Mt.
 Tallac Trail Guide, you’ll learn everything you need to know to successfully hike to the summit of Mt.
 Tallac in Lake Tahoe.